FAQs

 - How many people would I be mentoring?

-It’s safe to assume that each mentee will be a self-proclaimed Christian.
+It’s safe to assume that each mentee is a self-proclaimed Christian.
 However, that may or may not be the case.
 Our purpose is to guide mentees into a deeper relationship with Christ, and that can start with someone who isn’t a Christian as well.
 This could include seekers and those already in the faith but who are struggling with doubts or unanswered questions. - Can a Catholic be a mentor in this Discipleship Program?
 Yes, but please read our FAQ page devoted on this topic.
-And discussion on this topic needs to happen on this Catholicism FAQ page.
+Any discussion on this topic needs to happen on this Catholicism FAQ page.

 Use the comments form below if you have an additional question not answered above.
 Thanks.